pallosp/math-in-markdown-test/README.md

 \end{aligned}
 ```

-**Conclusion**: simple expressions work both in VSCode and on GitHub.
+**Conclusion**: Simple expressions work both in VSCode and on GitHub.
 The latter
 struggles with the equation alignment.

 ## MathML